Victordgrandis/blog/content/posts/react-query.md

 ```

-Now you're good to go using the hook in every component necessary, like so:
+Now you're good to go, using the hook in every component necessary, like so:

 ``` typescript